cruxlang/crux/README.md

 * HM types good
 * Typeclasses offer statically dispatched ad-hoc polymorphism.
+* Existentials are great for runtime polymorphism.
 * Typeclasses can also be mechanically rewritten to use existentials to do runtime-polymorphic dispatch.
-* Existentials for runtime polymorphism.